Zaki-1052/GPTPortal/README.md

 ## Author Notes

 - **Smartest Snapshot of ChatGPT**: This application uses the latest GPT-4 model with vision capabilities.
-However, users can switch to the standard `gpt-4` model and adjust token limits (default is 4000) for different use cases.
+However, users can and perhaps should switch to the standard `gpt-4` model and adjust token limits (default is 4000) for different use cases.
+  - The Model Paramters, including the mode itself, can be found on/around Line 200 in `server.js`, and has multiple comments to guide you if you're just getting starting with customizing the API Responses.
+  - Be aware that although the API returns will be objectively better than what you receive on ChatGPT, usage adds up, and you may soon run out of credits.
+  - Always keep track of your token usage (relevant link found below), and adjust instructions and/or parameters when needed.
-- **Voice Chat**: Calls to OpenAI's proprietary *multi-modal APIs* via your key; keep an eye on *expenses*.
+- **Voice Chat**: Calls to OpenAI's proprietary *multi-modal APIs* via your key; be sure to keep an eye on your *expenses*.
 - **Billing for API Use**: A $5 deposit is required to access the *paid tier* of the OpenAI API.
 See OpenAI *Documentation* for billing setup.
-- **Understanding GPT Parameters**:
+- **Understanding GPT Parameters**: The *Basics*
   - **Temperature**: Controls randomness.
 Lower values make responses more predictable.
   - **Max Tokens**: Determines the length of each completion.
-  - **Other Parameters**: Explore prompt engineering for custom behaviors.
+  - **Other Parameters**: Explore prompt engineering and comments for custom behaviors.
 - **API Chat Completions**: Tailor chat completions to your specific use case.
 - **Session Management**: Each page reload starts a new session.
 Session history isn't preserved.
 - **Custom Instructions**: Found in `instructions.md`.
 Modify user profile and instructions as needed.
 These are optimized for GPT-4 based on extensive research.